STraM: A strategic network design model for national freight transport decarbonization: Model

 \subsubsection{Objective function}

+The main objective is to minimize the total (generalized) costs of transport and investment in infrastructure.
+We first discuss how the total costs are computed for each scenario and then how the scenarios are aggregated in a way that reflects risk-averse preferences.

+The total discounted costs $f(\xi,\mathbf{x})$ are a function of the uncertain parameters summarized as $\xi$ and the first-stage decision variables summarized as $\mathbf{x}$.
+For scenario $s \in \mathcal{S}$, it is defined as:

+The cost function consists of a discounted sum of transport costs (within the first pair of round brackets) and investment costs (within the second pair of round brackets).
+The annual transport costs consist of: (i) the generalized cost of transporting the goods over the arcs in the network (including balancing trips); and (ii) the cost of transferring goods from one transport mode to another along the routes.
+The investment costs consist of (i) the cost of expanding terminal capacities, (ii) the cost of expanding edge capacities, (iii) the cost of upgrading edges to allow more fuel types, and (iv) the cost of building charging/filling stations along edges.
+For each year in a period $t$, the yearly transport costs, including carbon fees, are discounted and added separately.
+In contrast, investment costs are only added once.

-{When considering decarbonization of the freight transport sector in a network design modeling context, it is likely that a social planner (government) has a preference for solutions that are cost-efficient, but also robust across different future scenarios.} To model such risk-averse preferences regarding uncertainty, we use a so-called mean-CVaR objective function.
+In strategic planning situations, it is common for a social planner (government) to have a preference for solutions that are cost-efficient, but also robust across different future scenarios.
+To model such risk-averse preferences regarding uncertainty, we use a so-called mean-CVaR objective function.
 That is, the objective function is a weighted average of the expected value and the conditional value at risk (CVaR) of the total discounted costs $f(\xi,\mathbf{x})$:

 where $\lambda \in [0,1]$ represents the relative weight of CVaR compared to the expectation.
-Here, CVaR with a parameter $\gamma \in [0,1)$ is defined as
+This formulation strikes a balance between good performance on average and avoiding risk, which is captured by CVaR: the expected value of the $\gamma$-tail of the distribution of the total costs \citep{Rockafellar2002ConditionalDistributions}.

-and can be interpreted as the expected value of the $(1-\gamma)100\%$ worst cases \citep{rockafellar2002conditional}.
-It is a coherent risk measure in the sense of \cite{artzner1999coherent}, meaning that it satisfies a number of properties that are deemed desirable for a risk measure to accurately reflect risk.
-Note that the level of risk aversion is parametrized by $\lambda$ and $\gamma$, where higher values correspond to higher levels of risk aversion.
+The choice of CVaR as our risk measure has two main advantages.
+First, it is coherent \citep{Artzner1999CoherentRisk}, meaning that it satisfies a number of properties that are desirable to accurately reflect risk-averse preferences.
+The second advantage is that CVaR can be computed using a minimization problem:

-The total discounted costs $f(\xi,\mathbf{x})$ are a function of the uncertain parameters summarized as $\xi$ and the first-stage decision variables summarized as $\mathbf{x}$.
-For scenario $s \in \mathcal{S}$, it is defined as

-The cost function consists of a discounted sum of transport costs (within the first pair of round brackets) and investment costs (within the second pair of round brackets).
-The annual transport costs consist of: (i) the generalized cost of transporting the goods from all product groups using specific arc-fuel combinations {(including empty balancing trips)}; and (ii) the transfer costs that occur when using a particular route.
-Since a single time period covers multiple years, and we assume steady state operation during these years, we discount the annual transport costs for each year individually.
-In contrast, the investment costs need only be discounted once.